'Pretty exhausted': The Kiwi teen who swam in Lake Taupō for 28 hours

-After more than 28 hours of her epic quest to swim two laps of Lake Taupō , Caitlyn O'Reilly thought she spotted a golf ball.
+After more than 28 hours of her epic quest to swim two laps of Lake Taupō , Caitlin O'Reilly thought she spotted a golf ball.

 Despite more than a day in the water she still had the strength to dive down and attempt to retrieve it before her coach shouted out "focus, you've got 20 metres to go".